Z3nhoom/World_Life_Expectancy/README.md

 ​

-Initial Data Inspection:
+- Initial Data Inspection:

-Queried the dataset to understand its structure and contents.
+Queried the dataset to understand its structure and contents (This is the key step to look at the bigger picture).

 ​

-Life Expectancy Trends:
+- Life Expectancy Trends:

-Identified the maximum and minimum life expectancy over the last 16 years for each country.
+Identified each country's maximum, minimum, and average life expectancy over the last 16 years.

-Calculated the life expectancy increase for each country to determine which country has made the largest improvements..​
+Calculated the life expectancy increase for each country to determine which country has made the largest improvements.

 Countries that have made the largest improvements in life expectancy over the last 16 years can be identified.
 This highlights successful health policies and improvements in living conditions.

-Average Worldwide Life Expectancy:

-Calculated the average worldwide life expectancy per year.

-​

 Insight:

-The trend of average global life expectancy over the years can be visualized, showing overall improvements in global health.
+The average global life expectancy trend over the years showed overall improvements in global health.

+The average world life expectancy unsurprisingly increased from 68.2 years in 2012 to 71.6 in 2022, that's a 5% increase over the last 10 years.

+The countries with the largest change in life expectancy in the last 16 years were Haiti ( Increasing by 28.7 Years),  Zimbabwe ( Increasing by 22.7 years), and Eritrea (Increasing by 21.7 years).

-Correlation Between GDP and Life Expectancy:
+- Correlation Between GDP and Life Expectancy:

-Analyzed the correlation between GDP and life expectancy, showing that higher GDP generally correlates with longer life expectancy.

-​
+Ensuring here that zero values were not included as neither GDP nor life expectancy can be zero.
+This makes sure that there is accuracy in the data output.

 Insight:

 There is a positive correlation between GDP and life expectancy, indicating that wealthier countries tend to have higher life expectancy.
-This suggests that economic prosperity contributes to better healthcare and living standards.
+This suggests that economic prosperity heavily contributes to better healthcare and living standards.
+​

-Categorizing GDP and Life Expectancy:
+- Categorizing GDP and Life Expectancy:

 Categorized countries into high GDP and low GDP groups and calculated average life expectancy for each group to confirm high correlation.